 Not surprisingly, there was no title at the beginning of the film proclaiming that it was a Kathryn Bigelow film, as at the beginning of K19: THE WIDOWMAKER.
 This was again no doubt in deference to the serious nature of the film.
-A serious nature affirmed by the sound of real and moving recordings of the cell phone voices of passengers of the hijacked 911 planes and of employees trapped in the burning towers of the World Trade Center from September 11, 2001 playing over the black screen.
-This real life horific beginning established the docufeature style of the film, and recalled the equally horrific beginnings of THE WEIGHT OF WATER and THE HURT LOCKER.
-Sounds of voices or music playing over a black screen at the beginning of a film was also a famous characteristic of the allegorical films of Spielberg, including DUEL (1971) and JURASSIC PARK (1993).
-Thus, Bigelow signalled at the start of ZERO DARK THIRTY that she was sending a message to Spielberg, perhaps in response to the allegorical film, LINCOLN (2011), which had implicitly linked Landis to President Abraham Lincoln-played by Daniel D. Lewis.
+A serious nature affirmed by the sound of real and moving recordings of the cell phone voices of passengers of the hijacked 911 planes and of employees trapped in the burning towers of the World Trade Center on September 11, 2001 that played over a black screen at the beginning of ZERO DARK THIRTY which affirmed the docufeature style of the film, and recalled the equally horrific beginnings of THE WEIGHT OF WATER and THE HURT LOCKER.
+Curiously, as sounds of voices or music playing over a black screen at the beginning of a film was also a famous characteristic of the allegorical films of Spielberg, including DUEL (1971) and JURASSIC PARK (1993), Bigelow signalled at the start of ZERO DARK THIRTY that she was sending a message to Spielberg, perhaps in response to the twilit and allegorical film, LINCOLN (2011), which had implicitly linked Landis to President Abraham Lincoln-played by Daniel D. Lewis.
 Indeed, when the desperate hunt for Osama Bin Landen-played by Ricky Sekhon-finally led to Bin Laden being tracked down and killed by a US Cavalry evoking Navy SEAL team at the end of the film, it was noticeable that Bin Laden resembled Landis more than he did Spielberg, implying that Bigelow had not thought too much of the allegorical implications of LINCOLN.

 The resemblance of CIA colleagues Dan and Jessica-played by Jason Clark and Jennifer Ehle, respectively-to Canadian film and telefilm actors Colm Feore and Mary Walsh, reaffirmed Maya’s implicit link to Canada.
 The resemblance of a CIA director-played by James Gandolfini-to Akroyd; of another director, Joseph Bradley-played by Kyle Chandler-to then Prime Minister Stephen Harper; of a national security advisor-played by Stephen Dillane-to Prime Minister Pierre Trudeau; and a deputy national security advisor-played by John Schwab-to Prime Minister William King also reaffirmed the implicit link of Maya to Canada and its film artists.
-The resemblance of one of member of the SEAL team to Cameron and another to Canadian golfer Mike Weir reaffirmed the film’s implicit interest in Canada.
+The resemblance of one of member of the SEAL team to Cameron and another to Canadian golfer Mike Weir also affirmed the film’s implicit interest in Canada and its film artists.
 The fact that Justin-played by Chris Pratt-was the name of another SEAL and that he had big plans for his life after the raid was also significant, anticipating the decision of Justin Trudeau to run for head of the Liberal Party and for the position of Prime Minister of Canada after the release of ZERO DARK THIRTY in 2012.
 An implicit interest in Justin Trudeau reaffirmed by Maya’s fellow CIA Agent, Larry-played by Edgar Ramirez-as he resembled JT.
-Thus, with Maya leading the successful hunt for and assassination of the implicitly Landis linked Bin Laden, Bigelow implied her hope that Polley would end the dread allegorical Zone Wars with her film art and kick off a daylit new film art era.
+Thus, with Maya leading the successful hunt for and assassination of the implicitly Landis linked Bin Laden, Bigelow implied her hope that Polley had the stuff to end the dread allegorical Zone Wars with her film art and kick off a daylit new film art era.

 and I believe what I’m standing up against

 Significantly, CARTEL LAND was an implicitly classic case of a shrewd film artist noticing that real life people and situations could be used to convey an allegorical point in a documentary film as in a feature film.
 In this case, Heineman implicitly noticed that the righteously furious uprising by the citizens of Michoacan state in south-central Mexicio that led them to form a spontaneous citizen’s defense group-Las Autodefensas-to beat up, expel or kill the members of a violent drug cartel, the Templar Knights-Los Templares-that was infecting their state with drugs and violence evoked the equally righteously furious and spontaneous audience uprising that swept Lucas and his Jedi Knights from their pre-eminence in the Temple Theatre after 1982-83 Lucas made the mistake to sympathize and work with Kennedy, Marshall and Spielberg after the TZ disaster and to release the STAR WARS EPISODE VI: RETURN OF THE JEDI disaster the following year.
-Indeed, the fact that Las Autodefensas uprising was initially led and inspired by the tall, patrician, handsome and grey haired Doctor Jose Manuel Mireles Valverde affirmed the implicit intent of the Hollywood cadenced CARTEL LAND, as ‘El Alzado’-Spanish for ‘The Fighter-evoked and resembled Cameron, reminding us that Cameron had led the anti-Lucas Forces since the arrival in 1984 of THE TERMINATOR.
+Indeed, the fact that Las Autodefensas uprising was initially led and inspired by the tall, patrician, handsome and grey haired Doctor Jose Manuel Mireles Valverde affirmed the implicit intent of the Hollywood cadenced CARTEL LAND, as ‘El Alzado’-Spanish for ‘The Fighter’-evoked and resembled Cameron, reminding us that Cameron had led the anti-Lucas Forces since the arrival in 1984 of THE TERMINATOR.
 The presence of the short, heavy set and thickly grey bearded and mustached Estanislao Beltran Torres reaffirmed the implicit intent of CARTEL LAND, as ‘Papa Smurf’ evoked Francis Coppola, the best friend of Lucas, and had a nickname that openly linked him to the blockbuster loot lusting movie and television tie-in merchandise madness that prevailed in the early Eighties prior to the TZ disaster.

 The sight of Dr. Mireles languishing behind bars in a prison cell at the end of the film after being arrested by the police for his leadership in the people’s uprising also implicitly sent a message to Cameron to look out, as he could join Lucas on the chopping block if the people ever turned against him.
 An implicit and imprisoned message that must have been viewed with grim satisfaction by Bigelow.
 For in his travels across Michoacan state to inspire the people to rise up and kick out Los Templares it was noticeable that the married with children Dr. Mireles fell in love with and flirted openly with a chica bonita, reminding us that it was a relationship that Cameron developed with Linda Hamilton on the set of TERMINATOR 2: JUDGMENT DAY that led to the divorce of Bigelow and Cameron.
 An admonitory message was also implicitly sent by Bigelow and Heineman to outraged post-TZ disaster audiences in CARTEL LAND, warning them that they too could succumb to blockbuster lusts like the film artists they railed against.
 For over the course of the film, we saw and heard the citizens of Michoacan transform from the righteously furious and determined Los Templares terminators of the Citizen’s Defense group, to the officially recognized, pardoned and newly established members of the Federal Government’s Rural Defense Force, to the latest drug cartel in Michoacan.
 Indeed, the cartel members seen secretly making crystal meth overnight in the desert darkness of Michoacan at the beginning of the film turned out not to be members of Los Templares, but rogue Rural Defense Force members when the film artists returned to that sequence at the end of the film, .
 Nascent cartel members of Las Fuerzas who were also implicitly linked to North American film artists, as the official Rural Defence Force baseball hats given them by Los Federales sported the flags of Canada, Mexico and the United States.

 Significantly, the sequences in outraged and determined Michoacan state were intercut with sequences set along the rural and unpopulated Arizona-Mexico border.
 These sequences featured an obdurate, determined, self-appointed, lean, mean, gaunt and grizzled lone warrior named Tim ‘Nailer’ Foley who voluntarily patrolled the lonesome hills and valleys along the ambiguous border zone between the U.S. and Mexico in his desert combat fatigues and with his trusty AK-47 and his black lab at his heels in a righteously furious attempt to detect and stop the insidious infiltration of the U.S. by the Mexican drug cartels.
 Intriguingly, these border patrol sequences evoked the even more obdurate, determined, self-appointed, lean, mean, gaunt and grisly lone film scholar known to some as the Gardevil, and his own voluntary patrol of the ambiguous Twilight Zone between truth and lies in the fiction and film art of the dread allegorical Zone Wars in an equally righteous attempt to stop the equally insidious infiltration of the Temple Theatre by twilit blockbuster beasts spawned by the Hollywood studios.

 ‘Darling, you have no idea what’s possible.’